Mtbred/esp32brewkettle/README.md

 - Auber Instruments PT100 (I went with the 12ft braided cable with XLRCON-M connector option as it gave me a ton of flexibility on where the brains could sit during brew day): https://www.auberins.com/index.php?main_page=product_info&cPath=20_131_15&products_id=261
 - Adafruit Max 31865 Amplifier: https://www.adafruit.com/product/3328
 - various wires and pins/headers
+- All but one components are mounted using M2 screws and nuts (the XLR  receptacle is attached using M3 screws/nuts).

 #### Case
 Printed on my Ender3 V2 using Elegoo PLA with a standard quality profile in Cura.